 Recycling Options in Obs & Gynae

-We have even introduced two new recycling initiatives this year to further reduce the amount of waste we send to landfill.
-These initiatives are the recycling of coffee grounds and of stamps, the proceeds from which also benefit the RSPB and BirdLife international campaign to save the Albatross .
+We have even introduced two new recycling initiatives this to further reduce the amount of waste we send to landfill.
+These initiatives are the recycling of coffee grounds and of face coverings which of course became a significant issue because of Covid-19.

 Follow this link to find out what else the university is recycling.

 Below are just some of the things we as a department, have been doing to reduce our environmental impact:

 Displays and Pledges

 To ensure our department members are aware of, and supporting the drive for a healthier environment, we set up a display in our Rosie based department.
 Each department member was asked to pledge to change one thing that would help us reach our goal.
 These have now been displayed as part of our dandelion display.

 Switch Off Week Spot Checks